BZoennchen/Pages/about.md

 I analyzed different microscopic pedestrian simulation models and studied efficient parallel algorithms for pedestrian simulation.
 In particular, I discussed and analyzed navigation field computation in a large-scale setting, a problem strongly connected to the eikonal equation.
 Furthermore, I introduced parallelism to the so-called optimal steps models, an essential class of microscopic simulation models.
-I did my Ph.D. at the [Chair of Scientific Computing in Computer Science (SCCS)](https://www.in.tum.de/i05/startseite/) of the [Technical University of Munich](https://www.in.tum.de/en/cover-page/) in cooperation with the Munich University of Applied Sciences (MUAS).
+I did my Ph.D. at the [Chair of Scientific Computing in Computer Science (SCCS)](https://www.in.tum.de/i05/startseite/) of the [Technical University of Munich](https://www.in.tum.de/en/cover-page/) in cooperation with the Hochschule München University of Applied Sciences (HM).
 During that time, I was a member of the [Pedestrian Research Group](https://www.cs.hm.edu/forschungprojekte/pedestrian_dynamics/index.de.html) in Munich and a major contributor to the open-source framework for pedestrian simulation [Vadere](http://www.vadere.org).

 Apart from modeling and simulation of pedestrian streams, I am interested in the communicating ability of artificial intelligence systems and their impact on societies.